A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Datasets and Performance Evaluation

 \subsection{Performance Evaluation and Metrics}

 In evaluating crowd counting networks, the following performance metrics are often used:

 \begin{itemize} \item \textit{Accuracy:} Accuracy refers to counting accuracy and location accuracy. \begin{itemize} \item Counting accuracy is affected by scale variation and isolated clusters of objects~\cite{bai2019crowd}.
 Scale variation means the same object would appear as a different size in an image due to its perspective and distance from the camera.
 Besides, an image may have isolated object clusters, and models properly capturing such contextual information usually perform better than others.
-To quantitatively evaluate counting accuracy, Mean Absolute Error (MAE) and Mean Squared Error (MSE) are commonly used, defined respectively below:

-where $N$ is the total number of test images, $C_{i}$ the ground truth count of the $i$-th image, and $\hat{C}_{i}$ the estimated count. \item Location accuracy is related to the spatial information preserved in the density map.
+To quantitatively evaluate counting accuracy, Mean Absolute Error (MAE), Mean Squared Error (MSE) and mean Normalized Absolute Error (NAE) are commonly used, defined respectively as: $MAE = \frac{1}{N}\sum_{i=1}^{N}|C_{i}-\hat{C}_{i}|$, $MSE = \sqrt{\frac{1}{N}\sum_{i=1}^{N}|C_{i}-\hat{C}_{i}|^{2}}$, $NAE = \frac{1}{N}\sum_{i=1}^{N}\frac{|C_{i}-\hat{C}_{i}|}{C_{i}}$, where $N$ is total number of test images, $C_{i}$ the ground truth of the $i$-th image, and $\hat{C}_{i}$ the estimated count. \item Location accuracy is related to the spatial information preserved in the density map.
 Models with higher quality density map generated usually contains more spatial information for localization tasks. \end{itemize}

-\item \textit{Quality of density map:} Density map can be evaluated in terms of resolution and visual quality. \begin{itemize} \item High-resolution density maps usually show better location accuracy and preserve more spatial information for localization tasks (e.g., detection and tracking). \item To quantitatively evaluate the visual quality of the generated density maps, Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity in Images (SSIM) are often used:
+\item \textit{Quality of density map:} Density map can be evaluated in terms of resolution and visual quality. \begin{itemize} \item High-resolution density maps usually show better location accuracy and preserve more spatial information for localization tasks (e.g., detection and tracking). \item To quantitatively evaluate the visual quality of the generated density maps, Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity in Images (SSIM)~\cite{wang2004image}. \end{itemize}